-It depends how governments respond
+It depends on how governments respond

 The falling price of solar power suggests there may soon be a market incentive to use solar energy rather than fossil fuels.
 But, that has not quite happened yet.
 Given the positive externalities of solar power, there is a case for the government to subsidise solar energy to encourage its take up rate.
 This would be particularly beneficial for a developing economy like China which has very bad pollution levels.
 Adopting solar power would help reduce air pollution.
 Decarbonising energy would also help reduce CO2 emissions which have contributed to global warming.

 This diagram shows that the social marginal benefit of consuming solar energy is greater than private marginal benefit.
-The free market equilibrium is at Q1 (where S=D).
+The free-market equilibrium is at Q1 (where S=D).
 However, due to positive externalities, the socially efficient point is at Q2 (where SMC=SMB).
-Therefore, in this case there is an argument that the government should subsidise solar power, shifting supply to S2 and increasing consumption.
+Therefore, in this case, there is an argument that the government should subsidise solar power, shifting supply to S2 and increasing consumption.

 This would improve social efficiency because it would speed up the adoption of solar energy and reduce the costs from burning fossil fuels.

 The impact on other industries.
 The growth of solar power could have a big impact on other industries.
-There may be greater incentive to develop electric powered cars or electric trains, which can be topped up on solar energy.
+There may be greater incentive to develop electric-powered cars or electric trains, which can be topped up on solar energy.
 In the long term, this would reduce the demand for oil and petrol as well as natural gas.

-Reduce economic influence of oil and gas producing countries.
+Reduce the economic influence of oil and gas producing countries.
 At the moment, countries in the middle east produce a high percentage of the world’s energy needs.
 The growth of solar energy could make energy more democratic and less dependent on fossil fuel reserves.
 For example, the EU has imported a lot of natural gas from Russia.
 If solar power comes to replace natural gas, it would adversely affect the Russian energy industries (and Russian economy), and make the EU less dependent on energy imports.
 Given recent political developments in Russia and Ukraine, this shows there could be important geopolitical influences from the growth of solar power.
-It could reduce the US dependency on oil imports from the Middle-East.
+It could reduce the US dependence on oil imports from the Middle-East.

 Environment and economy.
 An important feature of better solar technology is that it makes it much easier to meet CO2 emission targets without sacrificing economic growth.
 We can have the best of both worlds – clean energy, plus economic growth and higher living standards.